Donuts (album): Reception and legacy

+Pitchfork placed the album at number 38 on their list of the top 50 albums of 2006 and at number 66 on their list of the top 200 albums of the 2000s.
 In a 2007 guest column for Pitchfork, Panda Bear of Animal Collective stated that Donuts was "By far the album I've listened to most over the past year, and I feel like almost any of the songs off there I could say is my favorite."
 Online music service Rhapsody ranked the album at number three on its "Hip-Hop's Best Albums of the Decade" list.
 It ranked number nine on Clash's Essential 50 countdown in April 2009, and the magazine later wrote that its "legacy is undeniable".
 In a 2012 review of the Donuts 45 box set, Pitchfork accorded the album a revised 10/10 rating, with critic Nate Patrin writing: "It's a widely praised favorite for so many people, and yet there's something about Donuts that feels like such an intensely personal statement".
 Q, in 2017, called it a "tour de force in postmodern beatmaking".
+The same year, The Boombox placed Donuts at number 33 on their article, "Top 50 Greatest Alternative Hip-Hop Albums of All Time".
+In 2020, Rolling Stone ranked the album at 386 in their 500 Greatest Albums of All Time.

 Further track appearances

 Many rappers have performed over instrumentals from Donuts, both on official and unofficial releases.
 The tracks "One for Ghost" and "Hi" were used in Ghostface Killah's Fishscale, under the names "Whip You With a Strap" and "Beauty Jackson", respectively.
 Ghostface Killah also used "Geek Down" for the song "Murda Goons", released on his Hidden Darts: Special Edition album.
-J Dilla's posthumously released album The Shining, also released with new verses on Common's Finding Forever, uses a re-edited version of "Bye.”
+J Dilla's posthumously released album The Shining, also released with new verses on Common's Finding Forever, extends the track, "Bye."
 After Dilla's passing, The Roots used "Time: The Donut of the Heart" for their J Dilla tribute "Can't Stop This" on the album Game Theory.
 In 2005, the track "Mash" was rapped over by MF DOOM and Guilty Simpson on the track "Mash's Revenge", which appears on the Stones Throw compilation "B-Ball Zombie War".
-DOOM also used "Anti-American Graffiti", which appeared on the Dilla Ghost Doom release Sniperlite, as well as "Lightworks" on a track of the same name on his album Born Like This.
-Other rappers that have used Donuts instrumentals on mixtape and non-album releases include Drake, Nas, Talib Kweli, Jay Electronica, Big Sean, Big Pooh, Charles Hamilton, and Lupe Fiasco.
+DOOM also used "Anti-American Graffiti" for the track, "Sniper Elite & Murder Gnome", which appeared on the Dilla Ghost Doom release Sniperlite, as well as "Lightworks" on a track of the same name on his album Born Like This.

-Cartoon Network has used many of the album's tracks as bumper music during the Adult Swim programming block.
-Adult Swim, which has been in a partnership with Stones Throw records, cited the track "Stepson of the Clapper" as a favorite.
+Other rappers that have used Donuts instrumentals include Drake, Nas, Jay Electronica, Big Sean, Charles Hamilton, and Lupe Fiasco.
 In 2017, Dave Chappelle used "Workinonit" as the theme music for his two Netflix stand-up specials.